 - Under Add and Manage Public Keys, click Generate a Public/Private Keypair.

-This will automatically download a JSON configuration file with your app settings, including the only copy of your private key, to your machine.
-Store this file securely as you will use it below to configure the Box connection in G Suite Migrate.
+A JSON configuration file with your app settings, including the only copy of your private key, is automatically downloaded to your machine.
+Store this file securely as you need it to configure the Box connection in G Suite Migrate.

 Note: To download this file, you might need to turn on 2-Step Verification on your Box enterprise account.
-For more information, see Box documentation to Enable 2-Step Verification.
+For more information, see your Box documentation.

 - Under OAuth 2.0 Credentials (near the top of the page), copy the Client ID.